p0gram3r/katas/06_NumberToTextConverter/README.md

 * $745.00 (amount in numbers)
 * seven hundred forty five dollars (amount in words)

 ## Goal

-The goal of this kata is to write a little converter to convert numbers into words.
+The goal of this kata is to write a little converter to convert positive integers into words.
+It is not required to handle zero or negative values.

 ## Level 1

 The converter can handle integer numbers between 1 and 9.

 ## Level 2

 The converter can handle multiples of 10, i.e. 10, 20, ... , 90.

 ## Level 3

 The converter can handle numbers up to 999.

 ## Level 4